Privacy

 The Right to Erasure

-The GDPR introduces a right for you to have your personal data erased if, for instance, the personal data we hold for you is no longer necessary for the purpose for which it was originally collected or processed.
-The right to erasure is also known as ‘the right to be forgotten’.
-The right is not absolute and only applies in certain circumstances where applicable.
+You have the right to have your personal data erased if, for instance, the personal data we hold for you is no longer necessary for the purpose for which it was originally collected or processed.
+This is also known as the ‘right to be forgotten’.
+The right is not absolute and only applies in certain circumstances.

 The Right to Restrict Processing

-You have the right to request the restriction or suppression of your personal data in order to limit the way that we use your data; this is an alternative to requesting the erasure of your data.
+You have the right to request the restriction or suppression of your personal data in order to limit the way that we use it.
+This is an alternative to requesting erasure.
 This is not an absolute right and only applies in certain circumstances.
 You can make a request for restriction verbally or in writing.

 The Right to Data Portability

-The right to data portability gives you the right to receive your personal data you have provided to us in a structured, commonly used and machine-readable format.
-It also gives you the right to request that we transmit this data directly to another data controller.
-This right only applies to data collected by us using automated means (i.e. excluding paper files).
+You have the right to receive your personal data in a structured, commonly used and machine-readable format.
+You also have the right to request that we transmit this data directly to another data controller.
+This right only applies to data collected by us using automated means.

 The Right to Object

-You have the right to object to your information being processing based on:
+You have the right to object to your information being processed based on:

-• Legitimate interests or the performance of a task in the public interest/exercise of official authority (including profiling)
+• Legitimate interests or the performance of a task in the public interest (including profiling)

 • Direct marketing (including profiling)